This post may contain affiliate links. We may earn money or products from the highlighted keywords or companies mentioned in this post.

-Investors usually buy stocks through brokers.
+Investors usually use brokers for buying stocks.
 Trading is also commonly done by them.
 To start, set up an account with your chosen stock firm.
 Firms, such as Smith Barney and Charles Schwab have brokerage accounts, which can be easily managed either online or through a broker.
 When trading online, E-Trade and Ameritrade can be used as electronic brokerages sites, but most larger firms can offer online options, too.

 Once your account is opened, you can manage your stocks online or through your broker.
 Managing your stocks means deciding which types of stocks to buy and how many units to purchase.
 If you are using a broker, a commission will be charges, normally a few cents per share of stocks traded.
 You will also be charged with commission fees when trading online, but online sites usually charge lower fees compared to personal brokers.